 (b) repeal an order made under this subsection.

-(2) An order made under subsection (1) has legislative effect for the purposes of the definition of “subsidiary legislation” in section 5 of the Interpretation Act 1984.
+(2) An order made under subsection (1) has legislative effect for the purposes of the definition of subsidiary legislation in section 5 of the Interpretation Act 1984.

 (3) A declaration of the kind referred to in subsection (1)(a)(i) may be made so as to have retrospective effect.